ylam21/maly_libft_tester/README.md

 Currently up-to-date with Libft subject version 19.2.

+A fast, cross-platform (Linux/macOS) Libft tester for 42 students.
 This tester executes over 500 tests in under 0.02 seconds.<br>

 # Table of Contents
 1. [Prerequisites](#prerequisites)